claireweiz/weather_dashboard/README.md

 ```
 (weather_dashboard) cd the_weather
 (weather_dashboard) python manage.py runserver
 ```
+Then you will see this:
-And see 'Starting development server at http://127.0.0.1:8000/ ', open the browser and visit the URL.
+*Starting development server at http://127.0.0.1:8000/* Open the browser and visit the URL.

 <h2>Thoughts</h2>